 - Finally, their smelly car refuses to start.
 Its electronics have burned out.
 And their vehicle is trashed.

-Just to get you started, here are some useful questions I came up with (in exactly 5 minutes), to help you redirect your thinking to successfully resolving your core problem.
+Just to get you started, here are some useful questions to help you redirect your thinking to successfully resolving your core problem.
 Use them as a starting point and add your own great questions.

 - What adjustments can I make to my product or service, which will open it up to a new, massively profitable marketplace?

 - Who has already achieved what I need to achieve, and how can I get them to show me the way forward?

 - How can I increase my average customer spend by x%, starting next week?

 - What new, high value services can I provide to my existing clients?

 - How many ways can I think of, to increase my referral rate by XYZ%?